-Think of a ‘winter car’ and you’ll probably imagine a robust SUV, complete with four-wheel-drive and hefty tyres to match.
+Think ‘winter car’ and you’ll probably imagine a robust SUV, complete with four-wheel-drive and hefty tyres to match.

-Although this certainly counts as a ‘winter car’, a four-wheel-drive SUV isn’t the only suitable option when it comes to tackling the snow.
+Although it’s certainly a decent starting point, a four-wheel-drive SUV isn’t the only suitable option when it comes to tackling the snow.

 What makes a good car for snow?

 Snow impairs tyre traction and grip to a far greater degree than other driving conditions.

 Therefore, cars with strong traction and grip are best for driving on snowy roads.

 If your car has both of these, then you’ll be able to get moving quickly in the snow whilst staying stable on the road.